 Let’s get on to these amazing rolls!

-They take a little bit of “work” more patience than work really and if you are willing to stick it out to the end you will have 18 soft, oat-filled, dreamy dinner rolls that everyone will rave about.
+They take a little bit of “work” more patience than work really and if you are willing to stick it out to the end you will have 18 soft, oat-y, chewy dinner rolls that everyone will rave about.

 Start by preparing your oats.
 I am not a huge fan of quick cooking oats, because regular oats don’t take too much longer and they taste so much better!
 But you can interchange quick cooking for regular.